4R3B3LatH34R7/MMRTokenizerXL/README.md

 Public Const athat = 4154
 Public Const shiftF = 4153 'for typing something under something Public Const witecha = 4140
+Public Const moutcha = 4139

-'Return tokenized words using user-selectable optional separator and ability to reverse the Myanmar word string Function MMRManipulator(target As Range, Optional separator As String = "|", Optional reversed As Boolean = False) As String Dim ch As String
+'Return tokenized words using user-selectable optional separator and ability to reverse the Myanmar word string Function MMRManipulator(target As Range, Optional lwrapper As String = "", Optional separator As String = "|", Optional rwrapper As String = "", Optional reversed As Boolean = False) As String
+Dim ch As String
 Dim returnString As String
 Dim charCounter As Integer
 Dim previousChIsAthat As Boolean
 Dim shiftFfound As Boolean
 Dim previousCharAt As Integer '?long

     returnString = "": previousChIsAthat = False: shiftFfound = False: previousCharAt = Len(target.Value) + 1
     If target.CountLarge = 1 Then
         If target.Value <> "" Then